danmayer/danmayer.github.com/_posts/2014-03-25-production-code-analysis-talk-proposal.md

 layout: post
 title: "Talk Proposal Help"
 category: Programming
-tags: [Programming, Development, APIs, Tools]
+tags: [Programming, Talks, Ruby]
 ---
 {% include JB/setup %}

 I wrote my first CFP and submitted a talk to [GoRuCo](http://goruco.com/).
 Sadly, I wasn't selected, but I think thing I have something worth working on.
 I got some additional feedback that I hadn't received in time to update my GoRuCo proposal.
-I have incorporated the changes and now plan to submit my talk idea to [RubyNation](http://www.rubynation.org/).
+I have incorporated the changes and now plan to submit my talk idea to [RubyNation](http://www.rubynation.org/) (6 days left of CFPs).
 I would love to get some additional feedback on other ways to improve the proposal or make sure it is interesting to the audience.

-If you have any feedback on the proposal below you can use [draftin to submit your changes to my document](https://draftin.com/documents/274844?token=h7aF8uWWI1NuUgmL_yLkADMAcUivguDlKzZLGCU39oQQIBeW2SPv6r9XLoEk4jFpogNem7o9arZSgLkIceeZh8M).
+If you have any feedback on the proposal below you can use [draftin to submit your changes to my document](http://bit.ly/1hWVh9f).

 ## Talk Title